zingarelli/zingarelli/README.md

 - [One Piece Memory Game](https://github.com/zingarelli/desafios-bootcamp-TQI-DIO/tree/main/JavaScript): my favorite one!
 It's based on One Piece characters, and uses CSS to animate the cards and JavaScript to control the board and the score.
 [View (and play!) it online](https://bootcamp-tqi-dio-javascript.vercel.app).

-- [CodeChella](https://github.com/zingarelli/codechella):  currently, this is my largest public project, designed to promote a fictional music festival.
-Developed in React, using Context API, React Router, and some hooks, along with Jest for testing.
+- [CodeChella](https://github.com/zingarelli/codechella):  website designed to promote a fictional music festival.
+It's currently my most complete React project, in which using Context API, React Router, and some hooks, along with Jest for testing.
 [View it online](https://codechella-puce.vercel.app).

-- [Secret Santa Raffler](https://github.com/zingarelli/secret-santa-raffler): project developed in React/TypeScript, following TDD (Test-Driven Development) principles, and Recoil for state management.
-It automatically performs a secret santa raffle.
-[View it online](https://secret-santa-raffler-zingarelli.vercel.app).
+- [Alura Books](https://github.com/zingarelli/alura-books-typescript): this is the result of the advanced courses I took on React and API integration.
+The project implements new screens for a fictional bookstore, covering different data fetching technologies: Axios, React Query and Apollo Client with GraphQL.

+- [Code Connect](https://github.com/zingarelli/code-connect): my first FullStack project, using NextJS 14.
+In it, I use Docker to run a Postgres database, and Prisma for data management and queries via JavaScript.
+[View it online](https://code-connect-eosin.vercel.app/).

 - [Memoteca](https://github.com/zingarelli/memoteca): I've learned the basics of Angular 14 while developing this app.
 In it, you can save a thought/favorite quote and also view a mural with saved thoughts, which you can edit or delete.

 - [Iris scatter plot](https://github.com/zingarelli/IrisScatterPlotD3): is it possible to create graphics with JavaScript?
 It sure is!
 In this project I use React and the [D3 library](https://d3js.org) to create a scatter plot of the Iris dataset, famous in the field of data visualization.
 [View it online](https://iris-scatter-plot-d3.vercel.app).

-- [Alura Books](https://github.com/zingarelli/alura-books-typescript): this is the result of the advanced courses I took on React and API integration.
-The project implements new screens for a fictional bookstore, covering different data fetching technologies: Axios, React Query and Apollo Client with GraphQL.

 ### Other technologies